plambert/qa-proxy/qa-proxy/readme.md

             */
         }
     }
-    nhrp.createServer(rewrite).listen(80);              //create a server (http/ws) that listens for connections on port 80 nhrp.createSecureServer({                           //create a secure server (https/wss) that listens for connections on port 443 cert:fs.readFileSync("/root/certificate.pem"),
+    qap.createServer(rewrite).listen(80);              //create a server (http/ws) that listens for connections on port 80 qap.createSecureServer({                           //create a secure server (https/wss) that listens for connections on port 443 cert:fs.readFileSync("/root/certificate.pem"),
         key:fs.readFileSync("/root/key.pem")
     },rewrite).listen(443);                             //both server will now be rewritten by your rewrite function